18030288/M2-Embedded_LEDmatrix/1_Requirements/README.md

  Strength :
 1. Low cost system
-2. Strength : Gives experience of working with ATmega328 microcontroller and do simulation.
+2. Gives experience of working with ATmega328 microcontroller and do simulation.

 Weakness :